If you have been injured in a car accident you may be entitled to compensation. Click here to register online or call us on (08) 8212 1077.

 What are you entitled to claim for?

+Your entitlements will vary depending on the circumstances of your accident, and whether the accident occurred before or after July 1, 2013.
 Before your claim is finalised we will take into account your pain and suffering, the wages that you have lost (from not being able to go to work), the medical expenses that you have incurred and might incur in the future and your loss of future earning capacity (if your ability to work is reduced).
 We will discuss these entitlements with you throughout your claim.

 How long will your claim take?